hyperledger/fabric/docs/source/commands/peerlifecycle.md

   * To check whether a particular chaincode package is installed or not without installing that package.

-Calcuate the package ID for the `mycc.tar.gz` package:
+Calculate the package ID for the `mycc.tar.gz` package:

 ```
 peer lifecycle chaincode calculatepackageid mycc.tar.gz